 Types of Bias Affecting School Admissions

 A student’s perfect test score or another shining experience can unfairly influence the rest of your interactions with that student and family.
-In admissions, this can disproportionately mean that your team admits students based on a narrow scope, and unfairly rejects students who don’t fit into that scope.
-A platform that gives you regional data, increases the odds that you are comparing the whole student to his/her/their peers.
+This can lead to disproportionately admitting students based on a narrow scope and unfairly rejecting students who don’t fit that scope.

 Strategies to Reduce Admissions Bias

-You’re a unique person, who will connect with and perceive everyone differently.
-Make sure to have multiple interviewers to uncover the biases and reduce preferential treatment.
-Just like any team, make sure everyone has different strengths and dominant personality traits.
+Each member of your admissions team is a unique person who will connect with and perceive everyone differently.
+Make sure to have multiple interviewers to reduce bias and preferential treatment and ensure everyone has a diverse set of strengths and dominant personality traits.

-Limiting the view of names, zip codes, and more identifying information can help.
-And, when your team takes notes in your admissions system, hide them from other reviewers, so everyone’s opinions are as independent as possible.
+Limiting the view of names, zip codes, and more identifying information can help reduce bias.
+And, when your team takes notes in your admissions system, hide them from other reviewers so everyone’s opinions are as independent as possible.

 The right technology allows staff to move students along in the decision process, not get in the way.
 Schools can use trusted admissions software to implement standardized processes and fair reviews.
 For example, by automating aspects of application evaluation, schools can anonymize applicant data.
 Additionally, admissions software can employ standardized criteria and data-driven algorithms to assess applicants objectively.
 This technology empowers K-12 staff to make more equitable decisions by offering a transparent and systematic approach to admissions.